pynicole/Alpha-Flight-Checker/README.md

 # Alpha-Flight-Checker
-A CRUD pseudo flight checker website using MySQL databases, PHP, and HTML/CSS
+An <i>almost</i> CRUD, (more like CRD) pseudo flight checker website using MySQL databases, PHP, and HTML/CSS

 To open via your localhost: